hpccsystems-solutions-lab/Solutions-lab-website-content/learnEcl/3400-spray.md

 # SPRAY

-Spray or import is the relocation of a data file from one location (such as a Landing Zone) to a Data Refinery cluster.
+Spray (or Import) is the process of copying a data file from one location (such as a Landing Zone) to a Data Refinery cluster.

 #
 # SPRAYXML